Skip to main content

 All Scout activities should be inclusive and accessible.

-How could you use your timeline to help others learn?
-Maybe you could display it in your meeting place or put photos online.
+• You could use your timeline to help others learn, such as by putting it on display it in your meeting place.